 Why would fishermen be so concerned about divers bringing small amounts of food in order to enjoy seeing sharks, when the fishing industry dumps so much more, in the way of fishing scraps, into the sea?
 No correlation between shark dives and shark attacks has ever been found, in spite of decades of shark attack studies and many researchers seeking to find just such a connection.

-Further, in many areas, including Florida, shark fishing and baiting goes on twenty-four hours a day, seven days a week, at well known piers, while life-guards on the nearby beaches signal to beach goers that everything is all right.
+Further, in many areas, including Florida, shark fishing and baiting go on twenty-four hours a day, seven days a week, at well-known piers, while life-guards on the nearby beaches signal to beachgoers that everything is all right.
 Unknown to swimmers, fishermen are deliberately luring bull sharks and hammerheads into shore.
-If there was any concern for the safety of beach goers, why would such practices be permitted, when, in Florida, divers are not permitted to even bring scent, to their dive sites far out to sea?
+If there was any concern for the safety of beachgoers, why would such practices be permitted, when, in Florida, divers are not permitted to even bring scent, to their dive sites far out to sea?

 Such is the extent of misinformation about sharks, that if you ask these people their opinion, you are treated to a shark fantasy right out of Shark Week.
 If shark dives are allowed, they will shrilly exclaim, those sharks will be coming right out of the water and onto the beach to eat your babies!
 That such stories are believed, warrants a second look at the situation.

 This extreme shark hatred was initially launched by the movie JAWS.
 Though prior to that, sharks had not been fished for fun and profit—they were considered undesirable, like snakes—fishing charter boats cashed in on the chance for a quick profit, and offered trips to slaughter them.
 As well as weekend fishing trips, monster tournaments began to be held all along the east coast of the United States, which, season after season, filled the landfills in countless towns and cities with mountains of decaying sharks.